tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 ![](Analysis_files/figure-markdown_github-ascii_identifiers/pp_cfr-1.png)

-Marginal densities estimation
+Inference on the conditional density
 =============================

-We now compute the pointwise posterior mean densities for different *x* value.
-Specifically, we first subdivide the observed data in bins with
+We now study the posterior distribution of the conditional density of the response computed for different values *x* of the dose.
+Specifically, we first subdivide the observed dose exposures in bins with

 ``` r
 break.points <- c(0, 15,30,45,60, 75, 180)